OpenIPC/divinus/doc/overlays.md

 ```
 curl http://192.168.1.17/api/osd/1?text=$B%20C:$C%20M:$M
 ```
 N.B.
-Spaces have to be escaped with %20 in curl URL syntaxes
+Spaces have to be escaped with %20 in curl URL syntaxes, $B can take an optional interface name preceded by a colon

 Showing the time and customizing the time format is done this way:
 ```